ryanfb/kraken-voulgaris-aeneid/groundtruth/index.md

 ## Notes

- * If a chunk is incorrectly chunked (multiple lines lumped together, or a single line cut in half), simply skip it and erase any prefilled text
+ * If a chunk is incorrectly chunked (multiple lines lumped together, or a single line cut in half horizontally separating the tops and bottoms of characters), simply skip it and erase any prefilled text
  * Beginning of each line is usually capitalized
  * Pay close attention to punctuation, accents, capitalization, and spacing
  * It can be helpful to consult the [Greek Word Study Tool](http://www.perseus.tufts.edu/hopper/morph) or [Index of Ancient Greek Lexica](https://dcthree.github.io/ancient-greek-lexica/) for forms that are unfamiliar